 - a.
 Apply knowledge of mathematics, science and engineering - b.
 Design and conduct experiments and to analyze and interpret data. - c.
 Design a system, process or component to meet desired needs. - d.
 Function on multi-disciplinary teams. - e.
-Identify, formulate, and solves mechanical engineering problems. - Curriculum Total Credit Hours: 135
+Identify, formulate, and solves mechanical engineering problems.

 - f.
 Recognize and understand professional and ethical responsibility. - g.
-Communicate effectively; - h.
-Broad education necessary to understand the impact of engineering solutions in a global and societal context. - i.
-Recognition of the need for, and ability to engage in lifelong learning; - j.
+Communicate effectively; - Broad education necessary to understand the impact of engineering solutions in a global and societal context. - Recognition of the need for, and ability to engage in lifelong learning; - j.
 Have knowledge of current practices and contemporary issues in mechanical engineering; and - k.
 Use and apply techniques, skills, and modern engineering tools and simulation packages necessary for engineering practice